gnodi/danf/resource/private/doc/overview/index.md

 [←](../index.md)

+This quick overview will give you an idea of the architecture and possibilities of the framework.
+A fast read should take you about 10 minutes and an accurate one about 30 minutes.

 If you want to test it by yourself, [start a new application](../installation.md) and copy/paste the following code in the right files.
 If you are tired, you can use the code available [here](../../../../test/functional/proto/overview) (do not forget to make a `npm install` if you use this last one).

 Model